How to configure volume mount points on a Microsoft Cluster Server

-As soon as the volume mount point has been created on node1, manually fail over to node2, and then pause all other nodes in the cluster except node2.
+- As soon as the volume mount point has been created on node1, manually fail over to node2, and then pause all other nodes in the cluster except node2.

-On node2, open Disk Management.
+- On node2, open Disk Management.
 To do this, follow these steps:

 - Click Start, click Administrative Tools, and then click Computer Management.

 - In the Computer Management MMC snap-in, click Disk Management.

 - In Disk Management, right-click the mounted volume, and then click Change Drive Letter and Paths.

-Select the mount point, click Remove, click Add, and then reassign the same drive letter to the mount point.
+- Select the mount point, click Remove, click Add, and then reassign the same drive letter to the mount point.

 - Unpause all other nodes.

 - Repeat steps 1 through 5 until the volume mount point is successfully created on all nodes in the cluster group.

-The volume mount point is still displayed as a folder and not as a drive.
+- The volume mount point is still displayed as a folder and not as a drive.

-The File System value is still set to RAW and not to NTFS.
+- The File System value is still set to RAW and not to NTFS.

 Best practices when you use volume mount pointsSome best practices for when you are using volume mount points are as follows:

-Try to use the root (host) volume exclusively for mount points.
+- Try to use the root (host) volume exclusively for mount points.
 The root volume is the volume that is hosting the mount points.
 This greatly reduces the time that it takes to restore access to the mounted volumes if you have to run a chkdsk.
 This also reduces the time that it takes to restore from backup on the host volume.

-If you use the root (host) volume exclusively for mount points, the size of the host volume only has to be several MB.
+- If you use the root (host) volume exclusively for mount points, the size of the host volume only has to be several MB.
 This reduces the probability that the volume is used for anything other than the mount points.

-In a cluster, where high availability is important, you can make redundant mount points on separate host volumes.
+- In a cluster, where high availability is important, you can make redundant mount points on separate host volumes.
 This helps guarantee that if one root (host) volume is inaccessible, you can still access the data that is on the mounted volume through the other mount point.
 For example, if HOST_VOL1 (D:) is on Mountpoint1, user data is on LUN3.
 Then, if HOST_VOL2 (E:) is on Mountpoint1, user data is on LUN3.
 Therefore, customers can now access LUN3 through either D:\mountpoint1 or through E:\mountpount1.

 Note Because the user data that is on LUN3 depends on both D: and E: volumes, you have to temporarily remove the dependency of any failed host volume until the volume is back in service.
 Otherwise, the user data that is on LUN3 remains in a failed state.